espsrc/spsrc_user_docs/docs/howto.md

 SSH access into virtual machines is only allowed via public-key authentication.
 Please send your public key to ska-itsupport 'at' iaa.csic.es and we will configure your SSH access.

+# Transfer data

+We suggest using [FileZilla](https://filezilla-project.org/download.php?type=client) to transfer data in and out of the virtual machine.
+Please send your public SSH key to ska-itsupport 'at' iaa.csic.es.

 # Remote desktop: Guacamole